pyroesp/pyroesp.github.io/_posts/2018-08-19-fixing-a-broken-sega-mega-cd-2.md

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/mwROd91qzWs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></p>

 What had happened is that by plugging the MD-2 on and off the Mega-CD 2, the connector on both consoles broke through a layer of dust and oxidation.<br/>
-This was something I didn't think about as the MD-2 was in working condition and still had the protective cap over the PCB contacts.The Mega-CD 2 connector though, it's always open so dust can easily get in there.
+This was something I didn't think about as the MD-2 was in working condition and still had the protective cap over the PCB contacts.
+The Mega-CD 2 connector though, it's always open so dust can easily get in there.

 It didn't cross my mind to check the connectors to be honest.